Washington, DC with Shore Country Day School

 Day by Day Itinerary:

-Day 1: Departure, Arrival & Monuments at Night
+Day 1: Departure, Arrival & Exploring Washington, DC

-Your journey begins as you depart from Boston and fly to Washington, DC—the center of American government and a city filled with powerful stories, iconic landmarks, and national significance.
+Your journey begins as you depart from Boston and travel to Washington, DC—a city filled with iconic landmarks, powerful stories, and the institutions that shape the nation.

 Upon arrival, meet your Program Director and transfer into the city.
-Begin your experience at The Wharf, a vibrant waterfront destination along the Potomac River.
-With its mix of restaurants, shops, and scenic views, it offers a great introduction to the energy and character of Washington, DC.
+Begin your experience at The Wharf, a lively waterfront destination along the Potomac River known for its restaurants, shops, public spaces, and scenic views.
+This vibrant area offers a great introduction to the energy and atmosphere of Washington, DC.

-Day 2: Government, Identity & A Night at the Ballpark
+Day 2: Capitol Hill, Holocaust Education & A Night at the Ballpark

-Enjoy a pre-arranged bagged lunch on the National Mall, allowing time to relax while taking in views of the monuments and keeping the day running efficiently.
+Enjoy a pre-arranged bagged lunch on the National Mall while taking in views of the monuments and museums surrounding you.

-Continue to the United States Holocaust Memorial Museum for a dedicated two-hour visit.
-This important and thought-provoking experience allows students the time and space to engage meaningfully with the history of the Holocaust, reflecting on themes of prejudice, responsibility, and the importance of standing up against injustice.
+In the afternoon, spend dedicated time at the United States Holocaust Memorial Museum.
+Through moving exhibits and personal stories, students will engage thoughtfully with the history of the Holocaust while reflecting on themes of prejudice, human rights, responsibility, and the importance of standing up against injustice.

-In the evening, head to Nationals Park to enjoy a Washington Nationals game (schedule pending).
-With dinner at the ballpark and the excitement of a live game, this high-energy experience offers a fun and memorable way to connect as a group after a meaningful day.
+Tonight, experience another side of Washington, DC as you head to Nationals Park to enjoy a Washington Nationals game (schedule pending).
+With dinner at the ballpark and the excitement of a live professional sporting event, this fun and energetic evening provides a memorable way for the group to connect after a meaningful day of exploration and learning.

-Continue to the Smithsonian National Museum of Natural History, a favorite for middle school students.
-With exhibits ranging from towering dinosaur skeletons to dazzling gems and interactive displays about ecosystems and human origins, this museum provides an engaging and hands-on learning experience.
+After lunch, head to the Smithsonian National Museum of Natural History, one of the Smithsonian Institution’s most popular museums and a favorite for middle school students.
+From towering dinosaur skeletons and the Hope Diamond to exhibits on oceans, ecosystems, and human origins, students will enjoy an engaging and interactive learning experience.

-Following a final group reflection, transfer to the airport for your return flight to Boston—bringing home new perspectives, meaningful connections, and a deeper understanding of American history, leadership, and identity.
+Following a final group reflection, transfer to the airport for your return flight to Boston, bringing home new perspectives, meaningful experiences, and a deeper understanding of American history, leadership, service, and identity.

 What’s Included: